Geely EX5: Export markets

+Africa

+South Africa

+The EX5 was launched in South Africa on 20 November 2025 as the Geely E5, alongside the plug-in hybrid Geely E5 EM-i, as one of Geely's first models to be marketed in the country.
+It is available in two variants: Aspire and Apex.
+In May 2026, the flagship Apex Plus variant using the larger 68.39 kWh battery pack was added to the lineup.

 Australasia

 The EX5 for the Australian and New Zealand markets was revealed in February 2025, with sales commencing in March 2025.
 Available in Complete and Inspire grades, the vehicle received a revised suspension tuning and a localized ADAS calibration to better suit with the region's road conditions.
 Head of Geely Auto Australia, Li Lei confirms that a BYD Atto 3 and a Tesla Model 3 were used as its benchmarks during its local suspension testing.
 It is Geely's first new model in Australia and New Zealand after an eleven-year hiatus since the brand's sole model in the region, the MK launched in 2011.
+In March 2026, the EX5 line-up was updated with an increased battery capacity to 68.39 kWh for both Complete and Inspire grades.

 Europe

 The EX5 was introduced in Europe in September 2024 in Frankfurt, Germany, and was launched in selected European markets in June 2025 as the first global Geely model to received European certification.
 For Europe, it is available with 49.5 kWh and 60.2 kWh battery packs.

 The EX5 was announced in the UK in right-hand drive form in September 2025, with customer deliveries the following month.